 The greater the original damage to the brain, the greater the likelihood that the victim will suffer a seizure at some point.
 Seizures experienced after head trauma are most common for victims who suffer an intracerebral hematoma, or a blood clot in the brain.
 Metal fragments in the skull or brain are also heavy contributors to the development of seizures after trauma has occurred.

 As with all other types of injuries and illnesses, there are some risk factors that can increase your risk of suffering a seizure once you have sustained a head injury.
 These risk factors include extreme fatigue, loss of sleep or lack of sleep, abuse of drugs and alcohol, a high fever that persists more than a few hours, high levels of calcium in the blood, and low levels of magnesium or sodium in the blood.

 Symptoms of Brain Injury

-Brain trauma has very significant and recognizable characteristics if you know what to look for.
-Unfortunately, many people believe that they have simply bumped their head when in reality they have caused a serious amount of damage that can lead to permanent brain damage, debilitating pain and suffering, and seizures.
-Some of the most common signs and symptoms of a brain trauma include:
+Brain injury has significant and recognizable characteristics if you know what to look for.
+Some of the most common signs and symptoms of trauma to the brain include: